Sheikh Shaheb Ali

-Sheikh Shaheb Ali (শেখ সাহেব আলী; 1 July 1917 – 1 June 2004) was a former Bangladeshi football player and manager.
-He is the only East Pakistani to have both played for and managed the Pakistan national football team.
-He is also the first head coach of the Bangladesh national football team, guiding them at the 1973 Merdeka Cup.
-He also holds the record of coaching Bangladesh to their first ever win in international football.
+Sheikh Shaheb Ali (শেখ সাহেব আলী; 1 July 1915 – 1 June 2004) was a Bangladeshi football player and coach.
+He is the only East Pakistani to have both played for and coached the Pakistan national football team.
+He was the first head coach of the Bangladesh national football team, guiding them at the 1973 Merdeka Cup.
+He holds the record of coaching Bangladesh to their first ever victory in international football.